hopanshum/hopanshum0.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-<h2 style="font-variant: small-caps;">About Me</h2>
+<h2 style="font-variant: small-caps;">About</h2>
-Hi!
 I am participating the job market in the Fall of 2024.
 My research interest is applied theory in network settings.
-I have worked on projects of network markets, company hierarchies, and polarization.
+I have worked on projects of network markets, company hierarchies, and polarizating effect.

-Prior to the Ph.D. program at Duke, I have studied in the University of Hong Kong for undergraduate and the London School of Economics and Political Sciences for master.
+Prior to the Ph.D. program at Duke, I went to the University of Hong Kong for undergraduate study and the London School of Economics and Political Sciences for master study.